cilliagustin/first-project-portfolio/README.md

 ### Purpose
 #### For the creator:
-To show all prevous projects created in a fun way that is engaging to the user and to show how a website can radycally change with just a few tweeks
+To show all prevous projects created in a fun way that is engaging to the user and to show how a website can radically change with just a few tweeks.

 #### For the user (potential employeer):
-To see the creator´s capabilities in case he/she is looking for a new employee
+To see the creator´s capabilities in case he/she is looking for a new employee.

 ## UX
 ### Development-Planes